“I could happily live as a guest of heaven on top of the Milan Duomo”

 The Sforza Castle has always been the centre of Milan’s life since its construction.
 The view from its ancient walls takes you back into history and gives a different and fascinating view of the large courtyards, the surrounding park and the city.

 Don’t miss a tour of the battlements, the ancient walkways along the massive walls used to defended it from attacks.
-Furthermore, the defensive architecture of the Castle was designed by Leonardo da Vinci!
+Furthermore, the defensive architecture of the Castle was designed by Leonardo da Vinci.

 All information can be found on the official website.